• Skip to primary navigation

 Step 6: Use a spatula to flip the pancakes over so the other side cooks.
 Cook for 1-2 minutes until the tops are golden brown.
 Remove the pancakes to a plate or cookie sheet if you are making a lot of pancakes.
 Repeat with the remaining batter until all of the batter has been cooked.

-Step 7: Top the hotcakes with fresh berries or sliced bananas and pure maple syrup.
+Step 7: Top the hotcakes with fresh berries, sliced bananas, and pure maple syrup.
 Check my Gluten Free Pancake Syrup List to ensure you use a gluten free syrup.

 Topping Ideas:

-There are lots of delicious ways to top your pancakes besides just maple syrup.
+There are many delicious ways to top your pancakes besides maple syrup.
 Here are some of my favorites:

 • Fresh blueberries, blackberries, or raspberries.